Hazen Street (album)

-Hazen Street is the eponymous debut by the band of the same name.
-Borne out of an original collaboration between Morse and Kennedy and named for the address of the N.Y.C. prison in which ex-Madball vocalist Cricien did a stint, the band mixed hard-hitting contemporary hardcore with metal, rap-rock, and pop overtones.
+Hazen Street is the debut studio album by the American supergroup Hazen Street.
+Borne out of an original collaboration between Toby Morse and David Kennedy and named for the address of the New York City prison in which ex-Madball vocalist Freddy Cricien did a stint, the band mixed hard-hitting contemporary hardcore with metal, rap-rock, and pop overtones.
 Hazen Street signed with Benji and Joel Madden's Epic-distributed DC Flag imprint in 2003 and set to work on their debut with producer Howard Benson.
-Guitarist Chad Gilbert of New Found Glory also performed on the record, but commitments to NFG kept him from touring in support with Hazen Street.
+Guitarist Chad Gilbert of New Found Glory also performed on the record, but commitments to New Found Glory kept him from touring in support with Hazen Street.
 The self-titled effort was then issued in July 2004.